Can You Retake the ASVAB?

 Rules and Waiting Times

 You can't actually "fail" the ASVAB, but you can "fail" to achieve a high enough AFQT score to enlist in the service you want.
 If this happens, that means your AFQT score was too low which - in turn, means you need to work on one (or more) of four areas: math knowledge skills, arithmetic reasoning skills, reading comprehension skills, and word knowledge skills.
-These are the four subtests which are used to calculate your AFQT score.
-Parts II and III of this book are specifically designed to help you improve your scores on these four subtests.
+These are the four subtests that are used to calculate your AFQT score.

 Once you're sure that you are ready, you can apply (through your recruiter) for a retest.